stm32-hotspot/STM32G0xx_IAP/README.md

 # STM32 in-application programming (IAP) using the USART via YMODEM Protocol
- In-application programming (IAP) is a method of updating firmware or software on a device while it is still in operation.
+ In-application programming (IAP) is a method of updating firmware in the end product using a custom bootloader stored in application space.
 ## Example
-This example is based on the [X-CUBE-IAP-USART](https://www.st.com/en/embedded-software/x-cube-iap-usart.html) Fimrware Package designed to work for STM32G073Z_EVAL, STM32L476G_EVAL and STM3210C_EVAL boards.
+This example is based on the [X-CUBE-IAP-USART](https://www.st.com/en/embedded-software/x-cube-iap-usart.html) Firmware Package designed to work for STM32G073Z_EVAL, STM32L476G_EVAL and STM3210C_EVAL boards.
 This firmware package is migrated to work on STM32G0xx devices.